thinkst/canarytools-docs/README.md

 ## Documentation

-The site ~is~ will be available at https://docs.canary.tools
+The site is available at https://docs.canary.tools

 ## Contributions